-Maryland man held in bus shooting that killed 1, injured 5
+Maryland man held in bus shooting that killed 1, wounded 5

 “There’s no indication that he knew anybody on there,” Pennings said.

-Williams was booked at the Kern County jail Monday evening on suspicion of murder and attempted murder and was held without bail.
+Williams has been booked into jail on suspicion of murder and attempted murder and is being held without bail.
 It wasn’t immediately known whether he had an attorney.

+The Kern County coroner’s office said Tuesday that 51-year-old Lurbis Elena Vence of Molino, Colombia, died in the attack.
+An autopsy will be conducted.

 The packed bus was heading from Los Angeles to San Francisco when shots were fired at about 1:30 a.m.
 Monday on Interstate 5 near the small mountain community of Lebec, about 70 miles (113 kilometers) northwest of Los Angeles.